fusioncharts/dev_centre_docs/chart-guide/standard-charts/bullet-graphs.md

 * Specify the hex code for the border color using the `colorRangeBorderColor` attribute.

-* Specify the thickness for the color range border, in pixels, using the `colorRangeBorderThickness` attribute.
+* Specify the thickness of the color range border, in pixels, using the `colorRangeBorderThickness` attribute.

 * Specify the transparency of the color range border between `0` (transparent) and `100` (opaque) using the `colorRangeBorderAlpha` attribute.